There are many barriers to getting mental health care with stigma being the biggest deterrent.

 An increasing number of people are seeing psychologists as awareness of the importance of mental health gains popularity.
 Seeing a psychologist can be beneficial for your mind and health.

 One of the biggest benefits of seeing a psychologist is the ability to gain a new perspective.
 A psychologist can provide an outside perspective on certain issues that may be clouded by your own personal judgement.
 It can be difficult to understand the roots of any issues and the next steps to take in order to move forward if your judgement is clouded.

 Other benefits to seeing a psychologist is learning new ways to handle problems or stressors in your life, helping provide individualised methods of handling your problems and the ability to share things you may not feel comfortable letting your friends and family know.
 All information is confidential and you are able to gain advice and help without the judgement of others.

 Most people come to us for a face-to-face session.
-We have three convenient locations across Sydney:
+We have four convenient locations across Sydney: